Dodo-s95/the-term-crawler/README.md

 The [neural term-tagger](https://github.com/Dodo-s95/the-term-crawler/blob/main/scr/sequence-tagger.ipynb) is based on `flair`.
 To train the model you will just need a BIO tagged corpus and run the code as it is.
 The best model will be automatically saved in a folder of your choosing.

 ## Inspection of Results
+To inspect the results and compare the results of the two taggers, we wrapped the [rule-based tagger](https://github.com/Dodo-s95/the-term-crawler/blob/main/scr/rule_based_tagger.py) and created [testing.ipynb](https://github.com/Dodo-s95/the-term-crawler/blob/main/scr/testing.ipynb).
+In this file, it is enough to input a new text, and you will have the output of the two taggers, ready to be compared (against also an eventual gold corpus).